ecmwf/open-ecpds/Options.md

 ### http.multipartMode
 In the context of a file upload (PUT or POST), defines how the multipart entity handles and encodes the parts within it.
 This value should be set according to the requirements of the HTTP server.

+### http.parser
+Allow specifying which parser should be used to interpret and extract file listings from content retrieved from the remote HTTP/S endpoint; supported values are html, csv, json, xml, stac, and script, allowing the system to parse different remote listing formats such as web directory listings, CSV feeds, JSON/XML APIs, STAC catalogs, and user-defined JavaScript-based parsing logic when built-in parsers are not sufficient.

+### http.parserOptions
+Allow passing key=value pairs (comma-separated) to configure the selected parser, overriding its built-in defaults.
+For json: arrayPath (dot-path to the array of items), nameField (field used as the entry name), urlField (field used as the download URL), timeField (field used as the modification time).
+For xml: same keys but arrayPath uses dot-notation (e.g. items.item).
+For csv: delimiter (column separator), nameCol (0-based column index for the name), urlCol (column index for the URL), timeCol (column index for the time).
+For stac: arrayPath (default features), nameField (default id), urlField (dot-path to the asset href, default assets.data.href), timeField (default properties.start_datetime).
+Example for json: arrayPath=results,nameField=filename,urlField=download,timeField=modified.

 ### http.port
 Allow specifying the port number of the remote HTTP/S server to connect to.